 - Use textiles as a major component

-- Design a fabric structure measuring 600-2300 sq. meters to provide shelter and architectural interest for a public or commercial site
+- Design a fabric structure measuring 38-200 sq. meters (409-2,153 sq. feet) to provide shelter and architectural interest for an area on a campus.

 What to submit:

 Project description including:

 - Written product/design specifications

 - Why the product/space was designed

 - Evidence showing that this is an original design

 - Anything unique or complex about the project which may not be evident in the photographs or specifications

 - References or materials cited